analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 ## Installing the Developer Tools (Windows 10)

 Note:  Linux is the preferred platform for machine learning due to the tools needed for training of the neural networks.
 The Windows platform can still be used for all other development outside of the machine learning.
-See [here](https://www.maximintegrated.com/en/design/technical-documents/userguides-and-manuals/7/7219.html) for the most recent SDK Installation Guide.
+See [here](https://www.analog.com/media/en/technical-documentation/user-guides/maxim-micro-sdk-maximsdk-installation-and-maintenance-user-guide.pdf) for the most recent SDK Installation Guide.

-1. Download and run the [Maxim Micros SDK](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0010820A).
+1. Download and run the [Microcontroller SDK](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A).
 2. At the first screen that appears, click the _Next_ button to complete the installation.